Joseph Kibweteere: Biography

-Many details of Kibweteere's life, and especially death, remain unclear.
-What is known is that he came from a strongly pious Catholic background and was likely wealthy by Ugandan standards.
+In 1960 he married Tereza Kuribakanya (1934 – 10 April 2025), who was secretary of the Uganda Land Commission.
+They had eight children.
+By 1963, Kibweteere was one of the most wealthy and influential men in Catholic education in the country of Uganda.
 He ran for political office in 1980 and owned enough land to donate some land for a school of his own design.
-The Catholic school he founded and led was apparently orthodox and at that point he had a positive image in the community.
-In 1960 he married a woman who would prove to outlive him.
+The Catholic school he founded and led was orthodox and at that point he had a positive image in the community.

 During his life, Uganda experienced both religious and political upheaval, which likely influenced him.
 The strongest of these influences may have been religious movements that emphasized miracles and Marian apparitions.
 In 1984 he claimed to be experiencing sightings of the Virgin Mary.
 This vision had been brought to him by Credonia Mwerinde.

 Religious acts

-Around 1989 he came into contact with a woman named Credonia Mwerinde, a prostitute who claimed she was looking to repent for her sins.
-She had a background of claimed experiences dating back further than Kibweteere.
-Credonia claimed that she could see the virgin Mary when looking at a stone in the mountains.
-The stone apparently bore a strong resemblance to existing depictions of the Virgin Mary.
-Her father had claimed to have had a vision of his dead daughter, Evangelista, as early as 1960.
-His children and grandchildren would be affected by this.
-By 1989, Credonia and her sister, Ursula, were traveling through Uganda spreading the family's message.
-When Credonia met Kibweteere in the Kanungu District in western Uganda, he welcomed her with open arms and shared his own experiences.
-This would lead to their forming the Movement for the Restoration of the Ten Commandments of God.